MomoDeve/Four-Russians-Algorithm/README.md

 - matrix< uint64_t > preprocessMatrix(matrix< uint16_t >& M, int k, bool useLines) - creates a new matrix with k-sized vectors as elements.
 If useLines is true, vectors are horizontal, if false - vertical

 - matrix< uint16_t > multiply(matrix< uint64_t >& A, matrix< uint64_t >& B) - creates a new matrix as a result of multiply A and B matrices.
-A and B should be preprocessed and preprocess Vectors should be called before.
+A and B should be preprocessed and preprocessVectors() should be called before.